thoughtspot/dev-workshop/workshop.md

 To navigate around our application, lets create a simple navigation bar.
 In this example, we are using components from [Material UI](https://mui.com/) to help us build something nice looking quickly.
 First lets create a simple horizontal container, with a button that links refers to the base url `/`.

+1. Create a folder called `components` in your project.
+We will store several files here over the course of the workshop.

-1. Create a new file in the `components` folder called **navigation.js**. and add the following code:
+2. Create a new file in the `components` folder called **navigation.js**. and add the following code:

 ```React
 import { Stack, Button } from "@mui/material";